TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 CHILDREN (EU Users)

-We do not accept personal data of children under the age of 13 (16 in the EU).
+Other than in the limited instances noted above, we do not accept personal data of children under the age of 13 (16 in the EU).

 If you become aware of an account belonging to someone under 13 (16 in the EU), please contact us at the contact details provided at the end of this Privacy Policy.